nameless695/JokerCord/README.md

 Welcome to JokerCord Pokécord SelfBot.
 This bot has been made by JokerWare and it is aimed for cheating the PokéCord Discord bot.
 Please be aware I am not responsible for any bans or problems caused by the usage of this bot.
 Use at your own risk.

-**ATTENTION.
-Until further notice, the bot only catches Pokemons in the same server of which "spam_channel" pertains.
-This is being worked on and will be fixed in a future update.**

 This bot is under heavy development.
 I am aware some bugs can occur and there are things left to do (many of them are already being worked on), so let me thank you for stopping by and giving my project a shot.
 Remember that contributions are always appreciated. <3